 Even then, dark clouds were settling in.
 Studebaker remained undercapitalized and its South Bend factory had been obsolescent even before the war.
 The company had avoided most the strikes that had often paralyzed other automakers, but its labor costs per car were higher than any rival.
 Studebaker cars were not exactly over-engineered, but the company spent some 25% more to build each car than it would have cost Chevrolet.
 Studebaker’s prices covered a spread between Chevy and Pontiac, but its profit margins were much slimmer.

 With its high costs, Studebaker was particularly vulnerable to the vicious price war between Ford and Chevrolet between 1953 and 1956.
-Determined to claim the #1 slot in overall sales, Ford and Chevy pushed dealers to accept more cars, which dealers then sold at razor-thin margins.
+Determined to claim the No. 1 slot in overall sales, Ford and Chevrolet pushed dealers to accept more cars, which dealers then sold at razor-thin margins.
 Studebaker could not afford to keep up and its sales plummeted.
 By early 1953, Studebaker was losing $2.5 million a month.